Night of the Lepus: Plot

 The explosives fail to kill the rabbits, and that night they attack Cole's ranch, killing Jud while Cole, Frank, Jackie, and Cole's housekeeper Dorothy escape into the storm shelter.
 The rabbits make their way to the general store, killing shopkeeper Mildred and eating and killing everyone else they find in the small town of Galanos before taking refuge in the buildings for the day.
 In the morning, Gerry and Amanda leave to avoid the coming press, but get stuck along a sandy stretch of road.
 Roy and Elgin update Sheriff Cody on the situation and, after realizing the rabbits have escaped the mine, call in the National Guard.
 As night falls, the rabbits leave Galanos to continue their rampage, making their way to the main town of Ajo and eating and killing everyone in their path.
 Cole proposes using a half-mile wide stretch of electrified railroad track as a fence to contain and kill the rabbits.
 They recruit a large group of people at a drive-in theater to help herd the rabbits with their car lights, with assistance from the machine gun fire of the National Guard.

 Thousands of rabbits make their way into the trap, where they are shot and electrocuted.
 At the film's ending, Cole tells Roy that normal rabbits, as well as coyotes, have returned to the ranch.
+The credits begin as the camera stops on a pair of wild rabbits.